 On more than one occasion I have made Sonic runs for their chili dog.
 I love those things so much that it inspired me to create my own Ultimate Chili Cheese Dog recipe.
 I haven't been to Sonic since!

 Well, wouldn't you know it?
-I visited some friends in Chicago a few weeks back and got hooked on Chicago-style hot dogs at Wrigley Field.
+I visited some friends in Chicago recently and got hooked on Chicago-style hot dogs at Wrigley Field.